Updated: Jul 6

 What men with rectangular body shapes should and shouldn’t wear:

-- Choose prints and elements of colour pops which expand the dimensions of your slimmer frame
+Choose prints and elements of colour pops that expand the dimensions of your slimmer frame

 Triangle men’s body shape